-To examine whether acoustic plasmons exist in hole-doped cuprates, we measured \textbf{q}-dependent spectra on LSCO ($x=0.12$).
-Figure 2(c) maps the RIXS intensity distribution as a function of in-plane wave vector change \textbf{q}$_{\|}$ along the antinodal direction while $q_z$ was fixed to 0.7.
+We measured \textbf{q}-dependent spectra on LSCO ($x=0.12$) to examine whether acoustic plasmons exist in hole-doped cuprates.
+Figure 2(c) maps the distribution of RIXS intensity as a function of in-plane wave-vector change \textbf{q}$_{\|}$ along the antinodal direction with $q_z$ fixed to 0.7.
 This measurement method differs from those used in most of previous momentum-resolved RIXS measurements on cuprates in which $q_z$ was not fixed \cite{Lin2019,Ishii2017}.
 In addition to the quasi-elastic scattering, overall this RIXS intensity map shows a broad feature that shifts toward a higher energy with an increasing width as $q_{\|}$ is increased.
-After scrutinizing the RIXS data with \textbf{q}$_{\|}$ near the zone centre, we found that the RIXS spectrum of \textbf{q}$_{\|} = (0.04, 0)$ contains a low-energy narrow feature near 0.14~eV and a broad feature of para-bimagnon excitation centred at about 0.5 eV, as shown in Fig.~3(a).
-We used an anti-symmetrized Lorentzian function to represent the spectral lineshape of the broad para-bimagnon excitation.
-Figure 3(b) plots the spectra after subtraction of the anti-symmetrized Lorentzian component and the background from the measured spectra.
-This plot shows that the excitation energy of the narrow feature disperses with the change of $q_z$, i.e., evidence for the plasmon excitation.
-We found that the energy of the low-energy feature decreases by 35~meV as $q_z$ is changed from 0.6 to 1.0.
-The three dimensional (3D) nature of the interlayer Coulomb interaction accounts for the observed $q_z$-dependence.
-Figure 3(c) illustrates the dispersions of the plasmon bands of a layered electron-gas model for the high-$T_{\rm c}$ cuprates\cite{kresin1988}.
-The plasmon bands are restricted to be in between two boundary branches of $q_z=0$ and $q_z=\frac{\pi}{d}$, which correspond to the in-phase motion of electrons on different planes and the out-of-phase motion on adjacent planes, respectively.
-For a given in-plane momentum, the plasmon energy changes with $q_z$.
-This observation indicates that the narrow feature has a plasmon origin, whereas the broad one does not.
+After scrutinizing the RIXS data with \textbf{q}$_{\|}$ near the zone centre, we found that the RIXS spectrum of \textbf{q}$_{\|} = (0.04, 0)$ contains a low-energy narrow feature near 0.14~eV and a broad feature of bimagnon excitation centred at about 0.5 eV, like bimagnons in the undoped compound La$_2$CuO$_4$.